 - Provide “just-in-time” learning that gives employees the chance to gain knowledge and skills exactly when they need them.
 Gone are the days of courses that lack flexibility in scheduling and pull employees away from their work.
 On-demand learning means work will not slow down or stop and workers have access to training when they need it most.

-Employee expectations and learning best practices are constantly changing.
+Employee expectations and workplace learning best practices are constantly changing.
 That means we must learn to keep up or be stuck in the past.
 Leaders must create an environment in which learning new things is encouraged if they want to build their teams’ skillsets – and ultimately deliver better outcomes for their business.
 Amidst the ongoing skills gap and the Great Resignation, fostering employee growth is the only way organizations will have the talent they need to thrive.
-Successful leaders will invest in their employees’ capabilities and ensure skills stick with effective learning strategies.
+Successful leaders will invest in their employees’ capabilities and ensure skills stick with effective workplace learning strategies.